Shaifhassan/Capston-Project---RBS/International Master in Tourism and Hospitality Management/7_1_The Market_Research.md

 - Research and analyze competitors offering similar tourism experiences, activities, and services in O'ahu to understand their strengths, weaknesses, and market positioning.
 - Evaluate competitors' pricing strategies, marketing tactics, customer reviews, and online presence to identify opportunities for differentiation and competitive advantage.
-- Benchmark your app's offerings and value proposition against competitors to identify areas for improvement and innovation.
+- Benchmark our app's offerings and value proposition against competitors to identify areas for improvement and innovation.

 **5. Online Reviews and Social Media Monitoring:**

 - Monitor online reviews, ratings, and social media conversations about tourism experiences, attractions, and accommodations in O'ahu.
 - Pay attention to customer feedback, sentiment analysis, and emerging trends mentioned by tourists on review platforms, travel forums, and social media channels.
-- Engage with users directly to address concerns, respond to feedback, and build positive relationships with your target audience.
+- Engage with users directly to address concerns, respond to feedback, and build positive relationships with our target audience.

 **6. Pilot Testing and Feedback Loops:**